firegloves-bundles/agenda-bundle-templates/README.md

     }
 }
 ```
-This doesn't require you extra steps to work, but if you want to learn more about API Claims, you can check our [official tutorial](https://developer.entando.com/v7.2/tutorials/create/ms/add-api-claim.html#prerequisites).
+This doesn't require extra steps to work, but if you want to learn more about API claims, you can check our [official tutorial](https://developer.entando.com/v7.2/tutorials/create/ms/add-api-claim.html#prerequisites).

-The agenda allows you to
+The agenda allows you to:
 - access the users list:
 ![](Screenshot_01.png)